 How many times has it been arranged before?

-"Yearly since AoA Nano started, I think it's the fifth edition this year."
+"Yearly since AoA Nano started, I think it's the seventh edition this year."

 How many participants are expected to come?

 "We will have invited speakers, poster session, team-building, scientific speed-dating or similar interdisciplinary activity.